MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rebuild.md

 > - **Step 1: Provision AKS and Azure Container Registry.** Contoso provisions the managed AKS cluster and the container registry using PowerShell.
 > - **Step 2: Build Docker containers.** They set up continuous integration (CI) for Docker containers using Azure DevOps, and push them to the container registry.
 > - **Step 3: Deploy back-end microservices.** They deploy the rest of the infrastructure that will be used by back-end microservices.
-> - **Step 4: Deploy front-end infrastructure.** They deploy the front-end infrastructure, including blob storage for the pet phones, the Azure Cosmos DB, and Computer Vision API.
+> - **Step 4: Deploy front-end infrastructure.** They deploy the front-end infrastructure, including Blob storage for the pet phones, the Azure Cosmos DB, and Computer Vision API.
 > - **Step 5: Migrate the back end.** They deploy microservices and run on AKS, to migrate the back end.
 > - **Step 6: Publish the front end.** They publish the SmartHotel360 app to the App Service, and the function app that will be called by the pet service.